tinchil/67443-TYR/README.md

 - **AI-Generated Unlock Videos** when capsules open
 - **Smart Discovery** of hidden memories through ML clustering and historical timelines

+### Platform Limitations (Video, Notifications, Face Clustering)

+During development, we encountered several platform-related constraints that affect certain features:

-### Note on Video Playback (Simulator vs Physical Device)
+- **Video Playback (Simulator vs Device)**

-During development, we discovered that **video playback behaves differently on the Simulator compared to a real iPhone**.

-- The Simulator uses macOS video codecs
-- A physical iPhone uses iOS hardware decoders

-If the uploaded S3 video is encoded with a codec or container not supported by iOS hardware (e.g., certain H.264 profiles, missing audio tracks, incorrect MIME types), the **Simulator will still play the video**, but a **real iPhone will freeze** or fail to start playback.

-This is a known AVFoundation behavior.

-Our AI-generated video pipeline works on the Simulator but may not always match iOS hardware playback requirements, leading to this discrepancy on physical devices.
+  The Simulator uses macOS codecs, while real iPhones use hardware decoders.
+Some AI-generated S3 videos (non-baseline H.264 profiles, missing audio tracks, etc.) play correctly on the Simulator but may freeze or fail on physical devices.
+This is a known AVFoundation limitation.

+- **Push Notifications**
+  Actual device push notifications (APNs + Firebase Cloud Messaging) require a paid Apple Developer account ($99/year).
+APNs registration is not possible without this paid tier, so real push notifications are disabled.

+- **Face Clustering (Vision + MobileFaceNet)**
+  Apple does not expose a public API for extracting reusable face embeddings.
+We attempted MobileFaceNet conversion, but iOS restrictions on full-resolution photo access + embedding extraction caused inconsistent behavior.
+As a result, face clustering is not as reliable as we'd like it to be.

 ---